prokube-ai/k8s-intro/README.md

 You can set resources for cpu, memory and hugepages, each for limits and requests.

-In Practice:
+In practice:
 * For CPU: do not use limits, but requests for all pods
 * For Memory: requests = limits

 You can also specify limits for namespaces, see `ResourceQuotas`.

-In `09_resources` you can find a simple pod description that can be executed with low and high (cpu) limits, execute them and check the logs how long the computation took.
+In `10_resources` you can find a simple pod description that can be executed with low and high (cpu) limits, execute them and check the logs how long the computation took.